skx/yal/PRIMITIVES.md

 * `now`
   * Return the number of seconds past the Unix Epoch.
 * `ord`
-  * Return the ASCII code of the specified character.
+  * Return the ASCII code of the specified character, or the first character of the supplied string.
 * `os`
   * Return a string describing the current operating-system.
 * `print`